zafarsaidov/k8s_learning_path/README.md

 * Kubernetes vs Docker
 * Core components of Kubernetes (Control Plane, Nodes)
 * Kubernetes architecture overview
-* Cluster setup options (Minikube, bare metal, cloud providers)
+* Cluster setup options (Minikube, bare metal and managed kubernetes)

 2. Working with Kubernetes CLI (kubectl): Learn how to interact with Kubernetes using kubectl.
 * Installing and configuring kubectl